-In Peru, lay missionaries minister to the destitute of the Amazon rainforest
+In Peru, lay missionaries help the destitute of the Amazon rainforest

 THE VICARIATE OF SAN JOSÉ DEL AMAZONAS lies in the far north of Peru, in the Amazon rainforest, close to the border with Colombia and Brazil.
 There are no roads, and the main routes of travel are the major rivers like the Amazon and the Napo and their tributaries.
 Most of the villages and settlements lie scattered throughout the rainforest, far from the only city in the region, the capital Iquitos.
 The state is practically absent here, levels of education and healthcare are among the lowest in the entire country and there is a great sense of insecurity caused by drug trafficking and human trafficking.